 Entry Points — Methods and Fields

 Fields and methods are used to indicate entry points into the application.
 DashO's analysis begins at these locations and is used to traverse the call graph of the application.
 This allows DashO to remove unused classes and members.
 Methods and fields that are used as entry points are non-renameable by default.
-The class and/or member can be made renameable by right-clicking on the item to bring up its properties, and checking Rename item.
+The class and/or member can be made renameable by selecting the item, pressing the Edit... button, and checking the Rename checkbox in the editor dialog.

 See the Graphical Rules Editor section to compose rules that define method and field based entry points.